tesselo/pixels/README.md

 ## Documentation

 ### Authentication
 All endpoints use Token based authentication.
-Pass the "?key=mysecretkey" query argument to all requests.
+Pass the `?key=mysecretkey` query argument to all requests.

 ### Website for exploring the functionality
 We created a website to interactively use the existing endpoints.
 On this website, you can draw a rectangle on an online map, specify the query parameters and obtain the result.
 It is a great way to explore the endpoint functionalities.